 There are around 650 skeletal muscles in the human body.
 Although the obvious and primary purpose of these is to provide movement, we also often hold tension and emotions in the muscles of our body.
-Recent research backs up what we may have already noticed: that we tend to feel anger in the face and jaw, anxiety in the chest and belly and stress around the neck and shoulders.
+Recent research backs up what we may have already noticed; that we tend to feel anger in the face and jaw, anxiety in the chest and belly and stress around the neck and shoulders.
 When we hold tension in our muscles the fibres tend to shorten, which causes tightness.
-Of course, we can also build up tightness and tension through doing things like sitting and working at a computer all day in a bad posture without proper breaks.
+Of course, we can also build up tightness and tension by doing things like sitting and working at a computer all day without proper breaks.

 Emotions emerged early on in our evolution before we developed the ability to communicate through language and think conceptually.
-There are three main purposes of emotions: to tell us that something needs attention, to communicate to others how we feel and to drive us to act.
-So, emotions are a potentially powerful and useful resource that complement thinking.
+There are three main purposes of emotions.
+To tell us that something needs attention, to communicate to others how we feel and to drive us to act.
+So, emotions are a potentially powerful and useful resource that can be used to complement thinking.
 However, as thinking became more dominant, our ability to notice and make use of emotions declined.
 Although there are differences between people’s sensitivity to emotions, many of us fail to notice when emotions arise, or what they are telling us.

 Share on Follow on